kerry96164/IEEE-802.11ah_ns-3.27/src/internet/doc/routing-overview.rst

 "split horizon" and "poison reverse".
 See :rfc:`2080` for further details, and :rfc:`1058` for a complete discussion on the split horizoning strategies.

-Moreover, it is possible to use a non-standard value for Link Down Value (i.e., the value after which a link is considered down).
-The defaul is value is 16.

 Limitations
 ~~~~~~~~~~~

 There is no support for the Next Hop option (:rfc:`2080`, Section 2.1.1).
-The Next Hop option is useful when RIP is not being run on all of the
+The Next Hop option is useful when RIPng is not being run on all of the
 routers on a network.
 Support for this option may be considered in the future.